Connect With Us

 What is a conforming loan limit?
 The conforming loan limit is the maximum mortgage amount that government-sponsored enterprises Fannie Mae and Freddie Mac can purchase or guarantee.
 For 2026, the baseline conforming limit for a single-family home increases to $832,750, up from $766,550 in 2024.

-This adjustment reflects rising home values across the country and directly impacts the maximum conforming loan amount available to borrowers seeking a conventional mortgage.
+This adjustment indicates rising home values across the country and directly affects the maximum conforming loan amount available to borrowers seeking a conventional mortgage.
 The increase provides expanded access to affordable financing options for buyers in markets where property values have appreciated significantly over the past year.

 How 2026 Conforming Loan Limits Are Determined

 What does conforming loan limit mean for practical purposes?
-It establishes the boundary between standard conventional financing and jumbo loan territory.
-The formula used accounts for regional price variations and ensures that borrowers in different markets have appropriate access to government-sponsored financing options.
+It establishes the boundary between standard, conventional financing and jumbo-loan territory.
+The formula accounts for regional price variations and ensures that borrowers in different markets have appropriate access to government-sponsored financing options.

 High-Cost Area Adjustments